Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
-                            Paths of the genome annotation gff files.
-BE CAREFUL:
-                            The gff files MUST have proper locus_tag item in the attributes.
-The locus_tag items can be assigned by a real locus tag like locus_tag=SAOUHSC_00003, or a gene name, such as, locus_tag=dnaA.
+                            Paths of the genome annotation gff files with proper locus_tag item in the attributes.
       --species_string SPECIES_STRING, -d SPECIES_STRING
-                            Please assign path of the species table of STRING (species.$VERSION.txt).
+                            Path of the species table of STRING (species.$VERSION.txt).
       --query_strains QUERY_STRAINS [QUERY_STRAINS ...], -s QUERY_STRAINS [QUERY_STRAINS ...]
+                            The name of input file of the query genomes.
+Required
+                            format: $GFF_FILE:$STRAIN_IN_GFF:$STRAIN_IN_STRING:$ST
+                            RAIN_FOR_PUBMED. $GFF_FILE is the name of the gff file, $STRAIN_IN_GFF is the name of the strain in gff file, $STRAIN_IN_STRING is the strain name in species table of STRING (species.$VERSION.txt), and
-                            This is for query strain and filename.
-In order to retrieve the data from STRING and Pubmed, The strain name must be assigned.
-If the query strain is not available in database, you can assign the close strain of your query strain.
-For an example, the query strain is Staphylococcus aureus HG003, but there is no Staphylococcus aureus HG003 in STRING database.
+                            $STRAIN_FOR_PUBMED is the strain name for searching in Pubmed.
+If the strain is not available in STRING database, it can be relaced by a related strain.
+For example, Staphylococcus_aureus_HG003.gff:Staphylococcu
-                            Therefore, Staphylococcus aureus NCTC 8325 (close
-                            strain) can be used as reference.
-The input format can
-                            be: Staphylococcus_aureus_HG003.gff:Staphylococcus_aur
-                            eus_HG003:"Staphylococcus aureus 8325":"Staphylococcus
-                            aureus". or Staphylococcus_aureus_HG003.gff:Staphyloco
-                            ccus_aureus_HG003:"93061":"Staphylococcus aureus". or
-                            Staphylococcus_aureus_HG003.gff:Staphylococcus_aureus_
-                            HG003:"Staphylococcus aureus NCTC
+                            s_aureus_HG003:"Staphylococcus aureus NCTC
-                            8325":"Staphylococcus aureus". (gff_filename:gff_strai
-                            n_name:STRING_name:Pubmed_name).
-First one is the gff
-                            file name.
-Second one is the strain name in gff files.
-                            Third one is from STRING (please check the species.vXXX.txt of STRING, taxon_id,
-                            STRING_name_compact or official_name_NCBI can be
-                            assigned here), and the fourth one is for searching Pubmed.
-If you want to detect for multiple strains, just put spaces between these strains.
-Before running it, please check the species table
-                            (species.v$VERSION.txt) which should be downloaded.
-If
-                            the file was not downloaded before, please download it.
-BE CAREFUL, if the assigned name is with spaces, please put "" at two ends.
-For searching Pubmen, if a specific name is assigned, it may not be able to find the related literature.
+                            8325":"Staphylococcus aureus" (Staphylococcus aureus
+                            NCTC 8325 is a related strain of HG003 since HG003 is not available in STRING). if the assigned name is with spaces, please use Double quotes.
+For assigning multiple strains, please separated them by spaces.
       --query QUERY [QUERY ...], -q QUERY [QUERY ...]
-                            Please assign the query protein here.
-The format is
+                            The query proteins.
+Required format:
                             $GENOME_NAME_OF_GFF:$START_POINT:$END_POINT:$STRAND.
-                            If multiple proteins need to be assigned, please use spaces to separate them.
-For an example, Staphylococcus_aureus_HG003:345:456:+
+                            For assigning multiple proteins, please use spaces to separate them.
+For example,
+                            Staphylococcus_aureus_HG003:345:456:+
                             Staphylococcus_aureus_HG003:2000:3211:-.
 For computing
-                            all protein, just type "all".
+                            all proteins in gff files, just type "all".
 Default is all.
       --without_strain_pubmed, -n
-                            This function will retrieve the literature from Pubmed without assigning strains as well.
+                            For retrieving the literature from Pubmed only based on protein name without assigning strains.
 Default is False.

     additional arguments:
       --score SCORE, -ps SCORE
-                            Please assign minimum PIE score for searching literature.
+                            The minimum PIE score for searching literature.
 The value is from -1 (worst) to 1 (best).
 Default is 0.
       --node_size NODE_SIZE, -ns NODE_SIZE
-                            Please assign the size of nodes in figure, default is 4000.
+                            The size of nodes in figure, default is 4000.

 - **Output files**